ZainabAldhanhani/Assignment1_CV703/README.md

 # Assignment1 CV703

 ## Repository Structure

-- `Classification/`: Classification Random Forest model and SVM Model
+- `Flowers102_ImageClassification/`: Classification Random Forest model and SVM Model
-- `Dataset/`: This folder contains image examples for training dataset and testing dataset
+- `Imagewoof_ImageClassification/`: This folder contains image examples for training dataset and testing dataset
-- `Main Code/`: Main Code including all parts (Train and evaluate all models,Test the models on the test set,Visualization, and Classification )
+- `combinedSet_ImageClassification/`: Main Code including all parts (Train and evaluate all models,Test the models on the test set,Visualization, and Classification )
-- `Test the models on the test set/`: Test the models on the test set and save the best model
-- `Train and evaluate all models`: Train and evaluate all models, get the best model and its name
-- `Visualization/`: View dataset samples
 - `README.md`: Overview and setup instructions.
 - `requirements.txt`: Required libraries for the Assignment.